The HUGE Misperception Women Have About The Male-Dominated Workplace

 Men who aspired to be autonomous, saw women’s quest for power and control as a threat to the autonomy they valued and the entire structure they built to promote their autonomy.
 Faced with this threat, men resisted the advancement of women.

-Women interpreted men’s resistance to advancing women as men wanting to subjugate women.
-And when men treated women like men – like people who valued autonomy – women felt rejected.
 To women autonomy feels like you are being left to fend for yourself, like no one supports you and you are in a sink or swim situation with no life preserver.
-It doesn’t feel like you are being treated equal to your male colleagues – it feels like you are being ostracized.
+It doesn’t feel like you are being treated as an equal to your male colleagues.

 So when men treated women as their “equals”, women still saw it as men rejecting women in order to keep power for themselves.
 It reinforced the narrative that men work off a power and control structure and that women needed to tear down that structure.
 This in turn caused men to believe women worked off a power and control structure and men had to stop women in order to protect their autonomy.